webbgroup/certified-aws-solutions-architect-associate/1-aws-fundamentals/rds.md

         - Multi AZ setup
         - Maintenance windows for upgrades
         - Scaling capability (vertical and horizontal)
-        - Storage backed by EBS (GP2 or IO)
+        - Storage backed by EBS (GP2 or IO1)
 - Disadvantages:
     - No SSH into the instance which hosts the database